turingschool/backend-curriculum-site/module3/projects/le_pivot.md

 The scope of the pivot is more fluid than prior projects.
 Your client will want to go over your plan for the project.
 Don't underestimate the value of a good plan.
 Groups that communicate and plan will outperform those that just start coding.

 * DTR
+* Each group member should assign themselves a user story that is challenging for them to complete by the end of the project.
+You don't need to work on this yet but there are likely other pieces that need to be in place to complete that story (aka blockers).
 * Wireframes
-* Writing of additional user stories should be completed
+* Design
 * Original state of the application should be deployed
-* Review test suite and get a sense of what isn't tested

-Use your client to review your plan.

 ### Day 2

 #### What should be done

-* Design and styles should be starting to get flushed out.
+* Review test suite and get a sense of what isn't tested
 * Schema should be sketched out.
-* Stories should be prioritized.
+* Stories should be prioritized based on selected stories and blockers.
+* Writing of additional user stories should be completed
 * Start building the most important pieces.

 ### Day 3